 The Missoula Butterfly House and Insectarium was founded in 2009 by passionate bug enthusiasts eager to bring a butterfly house to Missoula.
 After completing a very positive business feasibility analysis with Kallima Consultants, founders of the Butterfly Pavilion near Denver, CO and recognized leaders in the industry, we officially incorporated as a 501(c)3 in early 2011.
 During our first few years, we brought live “bug ambassadors” to community events and festivals to introduce our vision and to educate the Missoula community about arthropods; we conducted insect education programs in schools and for other organized groups (scouts, 4-H, etc.); and we began building the support that would be necessary to move our vision forward.
 After going through a strategic planning process in 2013, we decided to take our first big step forward.

-On June 25, 2015 the Missoula Insectarium opened at 218 E. Front St., Suite 200.
-With an exhibit area showcasing live arthropods that can be found throughout the world (as well as right here in Montana), an animal encounter cart, and programs geared to all ages, the Missoula Insectarium fostered a curiosity for and awareness of “The Little Things That Run the World.”
+On June 25, 2015 we proudly opened the Missoula Insectarium in downtown Missoula.
+With an exhibit area showcasing live arthropod species found throughout the world (as well as right here in Montana), curriculum focusing on pre-school to 8th grade, and public programs geared to all ages (from toddlers to adults and every age in between), the Insectarium furthered our mission by fostering a curiosity for and awareness of “The Little Things That Run The World.”